 During 2021/22, Dundee Health and Social Care Partnership's operational delivery model continued to embed a model of fully integrated health and social care services to support the delivery of the Dundee City Integration Joint Board's strategic priorities.
 Service managers have responsibility for both council and NHS services as part of their portfolios with a specific focus on service user categories (e.g. older people, mental health).
-In order to ensure Dundee Health and Social Care Partnership is able to respond effectively to a range of strategic challenges, including tackling Dundee's substance use problem and prevalence of poor mental health, the service has enhanced its senior management team capacity through the establishment of an additional Head of Operational Services to be split into two with one Head of Service focussing on primarily Older People's pathways with the other post's focus on Adult services, including mental health and substance use services.
+In order to ensure Dundee Health and Social Care Partnership is able to respond effectively to a range of strategic challenges, including tackling Dundee's substance use problem and prevalence of poor mental health, the service has enhanced its senior management team capacity through the establishment of an additional Head of Operational Services post.
+This has resulted in the overall responsibility for the delivery of operational services to be split into two with one Head of Service focussing on primarily Older People's pathways with the other post's focus on Adult services, including mental health and substance use services.
 Further restructuring of services below this level will be progressed over the course of 2022/23.